grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Ya, OK Hemi.
 But... now you absolutely fuckin' have to tell me what the fuckin' plan is."

 "Well..."
-Hemi made a wide gesture towards his devices piled up in the _Gnat's_ rear cargo space, "the plan is pretty simple, really.
+Hemi lowered the headset so it sat around his thick neck and made a wide gesture towards his devices piled up in the _Gnat's_ rear cargo space.
+"The plan is pretty simple, really.
 I intend to suspend some of the magnetic warheads I saved from the last shipment in the water column.
 With some careful calculations, I hope to set them in such a way that the sub with the ram will move into one and set it off, hopefully disabling the submarine."

 "Ah."
 Said Shakes.
 "So it's just a little fuckin' matter of flushing one of those bad boys out the escape trunk at precisely the right depth and in the path of that big ugly fucking sub, eh?"